sahilkumawat/CourseSync/README.md

 # CourseSync

 CourseSync is a Next.js application that allows Berkeley students to upload a screenshot of their weekly class schedule and automatically sync it to Google Calendar as recurring events.
+The production site is available at `https://coursesyncer.com`.

 ## Features